-- making themselves familiar with the Council's Code of Conduct and the Standing Orders - making themselves as knowledgeable as possible about the activities and processes of Greater Wellington, and the physical and social environment in which it operates - ensuring that on a regular and timely basis the community and other stakeholders are fully and honestly informed of all material matters relating to Greater Wellington's business - preparing for and attending meetings - making themselves available to attend external meetings and forums on behalf of Greater Wellington.
+- making themselves familiar with the Council's Code of Conduct and Standing Orders (These documents are described in more detail in sections 6.2.1 and 9.4 respectively.) - making themselves as knowledgeable as possible about the activities and processes of Greater Wellington, and the physical and social environment in which it operates - ensuring that on a regular and timely basis the community and other stakeholders are fully and honestly informed of all material matters relating to Greater Wellington's business - preparing for and attending meetings - making themselves available to attend external meetings and forums on behalf of Greater Wellington.